-CoursesAdvanced secrets managementArchitecture & threat model
+CoursesAdvanced secrets managementThe secrets threat model & secret-zero

 The secrets threat model & secret-zero